Where do I begin? There is so much to see and do in Liverpool.

 Not large enough even to warrant a mention in the Domesday book of 1086, Liverpool appears to have sprung to life when King John granted it a Royal Charter in 1207.
 John needed to establish a port in northwest England from which he could quickly dispatch men and supplies across the sea to reinforce his interests in Ireland.
 As well as port, a weekly market was also started which of course attracted folk from all over the area to Liverpool.

 Here is a drone flight over the city and Georgian quarter.

-One of the water front
+One of the Waterfront

-Many of the old buildings are now apartments and shopping areas, the former derelict Albert dock was one of the first buildings to be refurbished and has shops and restaurants on the ground floor, offices and apartments above.
+Many of the old buildings are now apartments and shopping areas.
+The former derelict Albert Dock was one of the first buildings to be refurbished and has shops and restaurants on the ground floor, offices and apartments above.

-Liverpool has a good few many are free!
+Liverpool has many and some are free!

-Liverpool Museum is also on the water front and is about life in and around Liverpool.
+Liverpool Museum is also on the waterfront and is about life in and around Liverpool.